 The technical term for this class of medicines is "anti-obesity medication," or AOMs.
 Obesity is a complex medical disease where the body stores harmful levels of fat that cause inflammation and insulin resistance.
 Obesity is associated with over 200 diseases.
 So while other

 people may only see your waistline shrinking, "weight loss" medications do much more than weight loss.
 They improve your metabolic health and decrease your risk of other diseases.

-Although many products claim to be "weight loss medications" or "weight loss aids," there are currently only ten medications approved by the US Food and Drug Administration (FDA).
+Although many products claim to be "weight loss medications" or "weight loss aids," there are currently only six anti-obesity medications approved by the US Food and Drug Administration (FDA).
 These medications work in different ways and treat various causes of obesity.
 See "how do they work" section for more details.

 Who are weight loss medications for?

 Weight loss medications or AOMs work best when selected for the "right" person.
 As I wrote in the Medscape article, "Are Weight Loss Medications For Health or Thinness?"